gitsubmissions96/blazeColorBox/README.md

 The rendering code is also simple.
 It renders 256X128 colors on the screen.

+The code for all of this has been added in the ColorViewer.js file in the components folder.

 I must say this was a fun project.
 I did not expect to see the patterns that were generated and was pleasantly surprised.
 Thank you for the opportunity.